gerhardlanz/gerhardla.nz/about.md

 Hi, I'm Gerhard Lanz.

-I am a senior geospatial advisor from New Zealand.
-I develop creative solutions to spatial problems.
-I am driven by a desire to improve our understanding of the world, making positive impact through location information.
+Senior spatial advisor to the aspatial.
+Based in Aotearoa, New Zealand, I develop creative solutions to geospatial problems.
+Driven by a desire to improve our understanding of the world, I seek to make positive impact through location information.

 I have a background in traditional graphic design.
-As a result, I am drawn to projects that need a high degree of craft, vision, and design thinking.
-I am passionate about minimalism and simplicity.
-I strive to incorporate these values into my work and life.
+And as a result, I'm drawn to projects that need a high degree of craft, vision, and design thinking.
+I am passionate about minimalism and simplicity, and strive to incorporate these values into all aspects of life.

-I apply an “ultralight mentality” to both backpacking (known as *tramping* in Zealand) and everyday life.
-When I’m not at my keyboard, I enjoy being outdoors.
+When I’m not at my keyboard, I enjoy being outdoors and offline.
 Please email me@gerhardla.nz.

 ## Accessibility